chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Turn on path sanity in resources that shellout so that expected paths like /sbin or /bin are added to the PATH.
 Disabled by default.

 ``environment``
-   The name of the environment.
+   The name of the Chef Infra environment.

 ``environment_path``
-   The path to the environment.
+   The path to the environment file.
 Default value: ``/var/chef/environments``.

 ``exit_status``
    When set to ``:enabled``, Chef Infra Client will use `standardized exit codes <https://github.com/chef/chef-rfc/blob/master/rfc062-exit-status.md#exit-codes-in-use>`_ for Chef Infra Client run status, and any non-standard exit codes will be converted to ``1`` or ``GENERIC_FAILURE``.
 This setting can also be set to ``:disabled`` to use the pre Chef Infra Client 13 exit code behavior.
 Default value: ``nil``.